Jessica Bartlett Flaunts Major Cleavage & Fit Physique In A Plunging Red Dress

 American bombshell Jessica Bartlett showed off her tantalizing curves in her latest Instagram share, thrilling her 1 million followers with the steamy update.
 The influencer rocked a skintight red dress, which emphasized her hourglass frame.

 The new upload showed Jessica inside her home in Los Angeles, California.
 A mirror and other house decors were seen behind her.
-Sunlight entered the room from the nearby window, and it brightened up the place, as well as her curves.
+Sunlight entered the room from the nearby window.
+It brightened up the room and put the spotlight on her curves.

 The dress had a body-hugging fit, which emphasized her seductive curves.
 The bright-colored clothing complemented her fair complexion.